k21971/EvilHack/doc/evilhack-changelog.md

 - Prevent Yendorian army types and guards from spawning as aasimar
 - Add a dmonsfree detector for monsters freed without m_detach
 - Monster re-wield a better weapon gained outside of combat
+- Fix: prevent monsters from changing gear while reading a spellbook